Caring for Braces in Stillwater

 Plaque is a sticky, colorless film that collects on your teeth.
 It's made of bacteria, food, and saliva.
 If you let plaque and trapped food stay on and around your braces, they can cause swollen gums, bad breath, cavities, and permanent marks on your teeth.

-As your Stillwater orthodontist, we advise brushing your teeth regularly to remove this plaque.
+As your Stillwater and St. Croix Falls orthodontist, we advise brushing your teeth regularly to remove this plaque.
 We teach all of our patients the correct way to floss while wearing braces to make sure you remove all plaque regularly.

 When to Clean